google-site-verification: googleafb0e2d4513d051f.html

 Emblem logos can come in a few different forms but are characterized by being contained within a shape, crest, or badge design.
 Common emblem examples are university logo designs, fast food restaurants, and car companies.

-Emblem logos are great for those companies who want to contain a lot of detail in their design but be mindful of where your logo will be used most often.
-If your logo will be used on a small scale more frequently than not, those details may get lost.
+Emblem logos are great for those companies who want to contain a lot of detail in their design but be mindful of where your logo will be used.
+Detailed emblem logos don't scale well and those details may get lost at reduced sizes.

 4. Mascot Logos